 “If you want to give a history lesson, then you should’ve become a teacher.
 You might be better at it than a peacekeeper,” Olive said despite himself.
 He paused as his words resounded in his ears.
 “I mean…” He trailed off as he eyed Izsak.

 Izsak wasn’t smiling but he wasn’t frowning either.
 His eyes were trained on the conductor looming before them.
 “I was thinking of becoming a teacher, actually, during the war.
 But after it was over and done with, I thought it’d be too easy on me if I did that.”

 Izsak gave a wry chuckle.
-“I wasn’t too proud of the things I did during the war, and I’m still not proud.
-But at the time I was young and thought I deserved some sort of punishment in exchange for all the things I did.
+“I wasn’t too proud of the things I did back then, and I’m still not proud.
+But at the time, I was young and thought I deserved some sort of punishment in exchange for everything that I did.
 Gave up my dream and became a peacekeeper as some sort of convoluted retribution.
 Who knows if that was the right decision?”

 Olive tensed.
 He felt exposed.

 “But hey, it’s not all bad,” Izsak continued, “Elizabeta and I had Csilla, and our darling little girl almost became a saint candidate.”
 A sigh of pride.

 “My sister was almost a saint candidate too,” Olive mumbled.
 He wasn’t quite sure why he’d said it, but his chest felt a bit lighter when he did.
 He hated the feeling.

 “Your sister was almost a saint candidate?
 I see… Well, I’m sure when you complete your State Conducting Exam, you’ll be pretty great too.”